apache/incubator-streampark-website/docs/connector/2-jdbc.md

 #### EXACTLY_ONCE

-If `JdbcSink` is configured with `EXACTLY_ONCE` semantics, the underlying two-phase commit implementation is used to complete the write, at this time to flink with `Checkpointing` to take effect, how to open checkpoint please refer to Chapter 2 on [checkpoint](/docs/model/conf) configuration section
+If `JdbcSink` is configured with `EXACTLY_ONCE` semantics, the underlying two-phase commit implementation is used to complete the write, at this time to Apache Flink with `Checkpointing` to take effect, how to open checkpoint please refer to Chapter 2 on [checkpoint](/docs/model/conf) configuration section

 #### AT_LEAST_ONCE && NONE